DarkPhoenix6853/RelicBot/README.md

 * If someone is inactive, purge their relics from the DB (use code from someone leaving the server)
 * Probably leave them a message of some kind reminding them which relics they had, or even a command they can use to get them all back
 ### Project Spaghetti
-* Make a way to reload library functions
-* Factor out functions for closing/filling/squad capacity editing
-* Make library functions for logging, refactor out all those
 * On error event, check for error type, tailor response
     * In most circumstances, save to .json
-### Project Reputation
-* Track number of filled squads someone has been a part of
-* Some command to check someone's rep
-* Leaderboard command
-* Suggest that relic run order be changed for players with low rep (they go last to avoid scammers)

 ## Possible future features
 ### Small